‘Game Of Thrones’: Daenerys Targaryen Wax Figure Gets Poor Reviews

 A new wax figure of Daenerys Targaryen, the heroine of Game of Thrones, was unveiled at a wax museum in Ireland.
-And fans aren’t bending the knee to the statue, because they don’t think it looks anything like her.
+And fans aren’t bending the knee to the statue because they don’t think it looks anything like her.

 Per Sky News, the faux Mother of Dragons has gotten a nearly unanimous negative reception ever since it was introduced at the National Wax Museum in Dublin.
-Commenters on the museum’s Instagram post introducing the figure teed off on it, stating that the wax figure looks more like David Beckham, or perhaps the Legoles character (Orlando Bloom) from the Lord of the Rings movies, or Lucius Malfoy from the Harry Potter films.
+Commenters on the museum’s Instagram post introducing the figure teed off on it, stating that the wax figure looks more like David Beckham or perhaps the Legolas character (Orlando Bloom) from the Lord of the Rings movies or even Lucius Malfoy from the Harry Potter films.
 Another said that the figure looks more like Viserys Targaryen (Harry Lloyd), the brother of Daenerys, who was on Game of Thrones in Season 1.

-“Must of struggled to melt the wax properly, her being immune to fire,” one commenter on the Instagram post said, referencing a power that the Daenerys character has (she is also known as “The Unburndt.”)
+“Must of struggled to melt the wax properly, her being immune to fire,” one commenter on the Instagram post said, referencing a power that the Daenerys character has (she is also known as “The Unburnt”).

 A Facebook commenter added that while the figure doesn’t look much like the actual character, she is “still hotter than my non existing girlfriend.”